mbattyani/mod_lisp/contrib/README.txt

 Some kind mod_lisp users sent me mod_lisp version for Apache 2.
-I will merge them into the main mod_lisp when they are tested enough. (and when I can find some time to do it ;-)
+It has been merged into the main mod_lisp now.

 They are numbered in the order I've got them. mod_lisp2-1.c : A mod_lisp 2.33 modification for Apache2 from Guido Zayas